 - Intimate apparel

 - Men's day wear

 - Men's evening wear

-In order to understand how to become a fashion designer, it's important to realize that there isn't one path to achieving this goal.
+It's important to realize that there isn't one path to achieving this goal.

 Additionally, if there is a specific aspect of the design process that you are drawn to, you can often obtain specialized instruction by taking various electives and choosing related internship opportunities.

 Upon graduation, you can start pursuing entry-level positions in your area of interest.
 You may also be hired on during an internship, allowing you to enter the field directly out of school.
 To obtain a position, you'll need to be armed with a portfolio showcasing your work.
 This is just as important as your resume (if not more so).
 A portfolio can be a combination of illustrations, photos, tangible garments, and other examples of your achievements.

 Starting out in the field, you should expect to be hired on in a junior role.
 Such positions often include design assistant, pattern drafter, or junior stylist.
 Within this role, you will most likely perform a lot of low-level (but important) work, allowing you to gain experience in the industry and make valuable network connections.

 As you earn your stripes in the field, you can work your way up the ladder toward more coveted positions or branch out as a freelance designer or entrepreneur.

 Formal training is becoming increasingly important when it comes to breaking into this field.
 As mentioned above, deciding whether to obtain training depends on your individual goals.
 But if you plan to pursue work within a larger organization or want to gain the necessary skills to work with industry-standard technology, then education is likely the right option for you.